Relief of Douglas MacArthur

-United States General of the Army Douglas MacArthur shakes hands with US president Harry Truman at the Wake Island Conference, seven months before Truman relieved MacArthur from command.
+Douglas MacArthur shakes hands with US president Harry Truman at the Wake Island Conference, seven months before being relieved from command.

 On 11 April 1951, U.S. president Harry S. Truman relieved General of the Army Douglas MacArthur of his commands after MacArthur made public statements that contradicted the administration's policies.
 MacArthur was a popular hero of World War II who was then commander of United Nations Command forces fighting in the Korean War, and his relief remains a controversial topic in the field of civil–military relations.

 MacArthur led the Allied forces in the Southwest Pacific during World War II, and after the war was in charge of the occupation of Japan.
 In the latter role, MacArthur was able to accumulate considerable power over the civil administration of Japan.
-Eventually, he gained a level of political experience that was unprecedented and yet to be repeated by anyone else actively serving as a flag officer in the U.S. military.

 After North Korea invaded South Korea in June 1950, starting the Korean War, MacArthur was designated commander of the United Nations forces defending South Korea.
 He conceived and executed the amphibious assault at Inchon on 15 September 1950, but when he followed up his victory with a full-scale invasion of North Korea, China inflicted a series of defeats, compelling him to withdraw from North Korea.
 By April 1951, the military situation had stabilized, but MacArthur publicly criticized the administration's policies, leading Truman to have MacArthur relieved of his command.

-An apolitical military is an American tradition.
+An apolitical military was an American tradition.
 The principle of civilian control of the military was also ingrained.
 Civilian control was an issue considering the constitutional division of powers between the president as commander-in-chief, and Congress with its power to raise armies, maintain a navy, and declare war.
-This was also an era when the rising complexity of military technology led to the creation of a professional military and American forces were employed overseas in large numbers.
+This was also an era when the rising complexity of military technology led to the creation of a professional military force, and American troops were employed overseas in large numbers.

 The Armed Services Committee and the Foreign Relations Committee of the U.S. Senate held a joint inquiry into the military situation and the circumstances surrounding MacArthur's relief, and concluded that "the removal of General MacArthur was within the constitutional powers of the President but the circumstances were a shock to national pride".
 In having MacArthur relieved for failing to "respect the authority of the President" by privately communicating with Congress, Truman upheld the president's role as preeminent.